startuplcoud/infra-multi-account-region-startup-kit/README.md

 ## Github OIDC with AWS IAM role.
 Assume roles in AWS using an OpenID Connect identity provider.
-In AWS, we can register GitHub as an Identity Provider, and then the JWT generated by GitHub is allowed to access AWS account.
+In AWS, we can register GitHub action provider as an Identity Provider, and then the JWT generated by GitHub action is allowed to access AWS account.
 ![OIDC](images/github_oidc.png)

 ### Set up AWS IAM role & policies